Servlet Life Cycle

 Conclusion

-• Java Servlets are server-side programs to handle client requests to a web application through the browser, and respond.
+• Java Servlets are server-side programs that handle and respond to client requests to a web application through the browser.

 • Life Cycle of Servlet consists mainly of three methods - init(), service(), and destroy().